 Needle Sports is the English Lake District's foremost specialist climbing shop supplying mountaineering, rock, ice, alpine and expedition equipment worldwide.
 Internationally recognised as among the very best of the UK's top technical climbing gear retailers.
 They have a good range of equipment appropriate for this trip and offer knowledgeable advice both on their website and in store.

 Cotswold Outdoor

-Many of the equipment items listed above are available from Cotswold Outdoor - our 'Official Recommended Outdoor Retailer'.
-When you book a holiday with KE you will receive a 12.5% discount with Cotswold Outdoor, Snow+Rock and Runners Need.
-The discount code can be downloaded from your MyKE account and you can use this code at the checkout, either in store or online.
+Many of the Equipment items listed above are available from Cotswold Outdoor - our 'Official Recommended Outdoor Retailer'.
+When you book a holiday with KE you will receive 12.5% discount voucher from Cotswold Outdoor and other retailers.